cchurch/api-docs/source/includes/_api_user.md

 notify_period           | array[string] | List of notification time periods, in the form: D-HHMM-HHMM
 notify_rule             | array[string] | List of notification rules, in the form: id-type-delay (e.g. one-email-0)
-is_branded              | int           | Is the user associated with an account that currently has branding enabled active_brand_subdomain  | string        | If the user is associated with an account that has brandinge enabled, this will have that brand's subdomain if one exists account_map_lines       | ???           | access_period           | ???           | is_terms_noncompliant   | int           | True if user has not accepted terms of service
+is_branded              | int           | Is the user associated with an account that currently has branding enabled is_terms_noncompliant   | int           | True if user has not accepted terms of service alternate_email         | string        | Alternate email address account_map_lines       | ???           |
+access_period           | ???           |
+active_brand_subdomain  | string        | If the user is associated with an account that has brandinge enabled, this will have that brand's subdomain if one exists active_account_id       | string        | Unique identifier of user's active Account

 ### UserJson Attributes